Blueberry Dutch Baby Pancake

-There are many different recipe names for large, skillet, oven-baked pancakes, going by German pancakes, Finnish pancakes or Swedish pancakes which also go by pannekoeken and Dutch babies.
+There are many different recipe names for large, skillet, oven-baked pancakes, going by German oven pancakes, Finnish pancakes or Swedish pancakes, which also go by pannekoeken and Dutch babies.
 I think there’s plenty of overlap between the recipes.

 I don’t know if people from those countries really eat the pancakes with their country’s namesake, or if they’re just Americanized adaptations like ‘French fries’.
 Whether the Dutch eat this or not, we loved it.

 It’s so fast and easy to make and you don’t have to stand at the stove and flip pancakes.
 Big bonus.

 The batter comes together in one bowl with a whisk, and it’s poured over melted butter and blueberries in a skillet, and baked.
 The berries are juicy and abundant and just burst in your mouth with every bite.